 Final Note: Hopefully this gives a sense of the difference between the constellations and the signs.
 The intent is to sort out the confusion that occurs because the signs and constellations have the same names.
 If we use the alternate names for the constellations as listed below it helps to have a sense of the difference between the tropical signs and the sidereal zodiac.

 Again, highly recommended is viewing this YouTube (also posted at the end of this article) explaining with visual images the seasonal signs and how they move through the constellations one degree every 72 years.
-It is this slow movement that was forgotten and the signs or seasons were named the same names as the constellations.
-Unfortunately, the confusion continues to this day and that is why Shamanic Astrology (following the lead of Rudoph Steiner) uses the alternate name for the constellations as a way to keep them separate because the signs and constellations are entirely two different things.
+It is this slow movement of the seasonal signs through the constellations that was forgotten and when that happened the seasons wound up being considered the same as the constellations with the same names.
+Unfortunately, the confusion continues to this day and that is why Shamanic Astrology (following the lead of Rudoph Steiner) uses the alternate name for the constellations as a way to keep them separate by using a different designation because they are entirely two different things.

 Here is the listing again of when the Sun is traveling through the Constellations